WordPress/plugin-check/docs/technical-overview.md

 # Technical Overview

-The Plugin Checker works by running checks against a single plugin.
-Each check will test for a specific issue and raise either an error or warning depending on the severity.
+The Plugin Checker works by executing checks against a single plugin.
+Each check will test for a specific issue and raise either an error or a warning depending on the severity.

-The Plugin Checker performs these checks following the process below.
+The Plugin Checker performs these checks by following the process below:

-1. Determine checks to run based on the request.
+1. Determine which checks to run based on the request.
 2. Run any check preparations required to prepare the environment.
 3. Run all checks against the plugin.
-4. Report all errors and warnings raised by the checks run.
+4. Ensure all errors and warnings raised during the checks are reported.

 ## Checks
-Checks are single PHP classes that run code to test a plugin for a specific problem.
+Checks are individual PHP classes designed to test a plugin for a specific problem when executed.

-Every check contains a `run()` method which accepts an instance of the `Check_Result` class.
-The `Check_Result` instance is used to add any errors or warnings raised by the check to be reported later.
+Each check contains a `run()` method that accepts an instance of the `Check_Result` class.
+This `Check_Result` instance is used to collect and report any errors or warnings raised by the check.

-Currently, static and runtime checks are the 2 types of checks that can be run by the Plugin Checker.
+The Plugin Checker currently supports two types of checks: static and runtime checks.

 ### Static Checks

-Static checks are used to perform tests against the codebase without running any code.
-This is similar to other static analysis tools such as PHP Code Sniffer.
+Static checks are used to perform tests against the codebase without running any code, similar to other static analysis tools like PHP Code Sniffer.

-Static checks can run existing PHPCodeSniffer sniffs, such as those in the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards), or they can be implemented in a more manual way, e.g. searching for specific patterns across all files, similar to how the checks of the [WordPress Theme Check tool](https://github.com/WordPress/theme-check) are implemented.
+Static checks can utilize existing PHPCodeSniffer sniffs, such as those in the [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards), or they can be implemented manually by searching for specific patterns across all files, similar to the checks in the [WordPress Theme Check tool](https://github.com/WordPress/theme-check).

 Static checks implement the `Static_Check` interface.

 ### Runtime Checks

-Runtime checks perform tests by executing the code within a test environment.
-The plugin code is required to run in order to test a specific output.
+Runtime checks perform tests by executing the plugin code within a dedicated test environment, allowing for verification of specific outputs.

-As runtime checks execute code against a test environment they often include preparations in order to prepare the runtime environment with required configuration ahead of check being performed.
+Runtime checks execute code within a test environment, often requiring preparations to configure the runtime environment with the necessary configuration prior to performing the checks.

 Runtime checks implement the `Runtime_Check` interface.

 ### Check Stabilities

-Every check is assigned a stability value so the correct checks are run for each use case.
-There are currently 2 stability values, Stable and Experimental.
+Each check is assigned a stability value to ensure appropriate check selection based on specific use cases.
+Currently, there are two stability values: Stable and Experimental.

-Checks are a assigned a stability value using either the `Stable_Check` or `Experimental_Check` trait.
-Checks with the `Stable_Check` trait are always run by both the CLI and WordPress admin screens.
-Experimental checks are only run via the CLI with the `--include-experimental` flag.
+Checks are assigned a stability value using either the `Stable_Check` or `Experimental_Check` trait.
+Those with the `Stable_Check` trait are always executed on both the CLI and WordPress admin screens, whereas Experimental checks are exclusively run via the CLI using the `--include-experimental` flag.

 ### Check Categories

-Check categories allow checks to be run for specific use cases.
-All checks require a category which is set by implementing a `get_categories` method within the check class.
-This method returns an array containing one or more categories the check belongs to.
-The categories set should be made up by the constants found in the `Check_Categories` class rather than setting them as strings.
+Check categories enable the execution of checks for specific use cases.
+Each check requires a category, which is determined by implementing a `get_categories` method within the check class.
+This method returns an array containing one or more categories to which the check belongs.
+The categories should be specified using the constants found in the `Check_Categories` class, rather than setting them as strings.

 ### Preparations

-Preparations are used to prepare the test environment ahead of running a runtime check to ensure that they run correctly.
+Preparations are utilized to set up the test environment before running a runtime check, ensuring their successful execution.

-Preparations can include any logic from adding filters, or creating test content to perform checks against.
+Preparations can encompass various tasks, such as adding filters or creating test content, which are performed to enable comprehensive checks.

 ## The Test Environment

-In the context of runtime checks, the Plugin Checker ensures that the checks are performed in a controlled environment separate from the production site.
-This approach prevents any unintended changes to the actual WordPress site.
+In the context of runtime checks, the Plugin Checker ensures that the checks are executed within a controlled environment separate from the production site, thus preventing any unintended changes to the actual WordPress site.

-To achieve this, the Plugin Checker employs the following practices:
+To achieve this, the Plugin Checker implements the following practices:

-* Separate Database Tables: During runtime checks, a distinct set of database tables is utilized.
+* Separate Database Tables: During runtime checks, the Plugin Checker utilizes a distinct set of database tables.
 This isolation ensures that the checks do not interfere with the data of the production site.

-* Restricted Plugin Activation: Only the plugin being tested is activated in the runtime environment.
-By keeping other plugins deactivated, the checks focus solely on the plugin under examination.
+* Restricted Plugin Activation: In the runtime environment, only the plugin being tested is activated.
+By deactivating other plugins, the checks focus solely on the plugin under examination.

-It's important to note that while these measures aim to minimize the impact on the WordPress site, it is strongly advised not to perform runtime checks using the Plugin Checker on a production site.
-Despite the precautions taken, there is still a possibility of unintended consequences or conflicts.
+It is important to note that while these measures aim to minimize the impact on the WordPress site, it is strongly advised not to perform runtime checks using the Plugin Checker on a production site.
+Despite the precautions taken, there remains a possibility of unintended consequences or conflicts.